-Prof Anthony Costello AM
+Professor Tony Costello AM

-Tony is one of the leading prostate specialists internationally and is Professorial Fellow & Head Department of Urology, The Royal Melbourne Hospital, affiliated with Department of Surgery, University of Melbourne.
-Tony pioneered robotic surgery in Australia, is an invited faculty member of the American Urological Association where annually he teaches aspects of robotic surgery to an international audience.
+Tony is one of the leading prostate specialists internationally is Professorial Fellow Department of Surgery, University of Melbourne was Head Department of Urology 1999-2020 at The Royal Melbourne Hospital.
+Tony pioneered robotic surgery in Australia, has been an invited faculty member of the American Urological Association where he has taught aspects of robotic surgery to an international audience.
 He is a Life Member Irish Urological Society and an Honorary Fellow of The Royal College of Surgeons in Ireland.
 The Australian Government awarded him the Medal of the Order of Australia AM in 2015 for outstanding service to Medical Research and Education.

 Dr Phil Dundee

-Translational Science Meeting Convenors
+Translational Science Convenor

-Dr Niall Corcoran
+Associate Professor Niall Corcoran

 Dr Corcoran completed his studies (MB BCh BAO) at the University College of Dublin in 1998 and was awarded a PhD from the University of Melbourne in 2006.
 He is a urological surgeon and research scientist with an interest in the molecular drivers of lethal prostate cancer and novel treatments.